 People who are sensitive to chocolate may want to try carob.
 This legume is like chocolate in color and taste.
 And it can replace chocolate in just about any recipe, from chocolate bars to cookies.
 Carob is also high in fiber, low in fat, and sugar- and caffeine-free, so it can be a healthier dessert alternative.

 If you’re sensitive to the milk in chocolate, consider switching to dark chocolate.
 Dark chocolate usually doesn’t list milk as an ingredient.
 However, many people with milk allergies have reported reactions after eating it.
 And when the FDA did a review of dark chocolate bars, they found that 51 out of 100 bars they tested contained milk that wasn’t listed on the label.

 If you have a severe allergy to nuts or milk, you might want to avoid any chocolate products that don’t say nut- or dairy-free.

 If you suspect you might have an allergy or sensitivity to chocolate, see an allergist.
-Skin prick and blood tests, or elimination diets can pinpoint whether chocolate is causing your reaction.
+Skin prick tests, blood tests, or elimination diets can pinpoint whether chocolate is causing your reaction.
 Depending on the severity of your response to chocolate, your doctor might tell you to avoid it.
 Or you may only need to limit chocolate in your diet.

-If you have a severe allergy, carry an auto-injector wherever you go.
+If you have a severe allergy, carry an epinephrine auto-injector wherever you go.
 This device delivers a dose of the hormone epinephrine to stop the reaction.
 The shot should relieve symptoms like shortness of breath and swelling of the face.